marutimuthu/portfolio-v4/content/jobs/TheGrapevinveCo/index.md

 ---

 - Formulated digital marketing strategies and events for media companies like Viacom18, MTv, etc.
-- Managed network of over 80 colleges in Mumbai
+- Managed network of over 150 representatives from 80 colleges across Mumbai